 Snorkelling in Havana

-This activity takes place in the late 19th century context of a conflict involving Spain, the United States, and Cuba.
-Participants will be picked up at 9:30 am from the Havana's National Museum of Fine Arts in a classic 1950s American car.
+The activity begins at the end of the 19th century, during the war between Spain, the United States, and Cuba.
+You'll be picked up at 9:30 am from the entrance of the Havana's National Museum of Fine Arts in a classic 1950s American car.

 Important Information